StandUpUAW Strike Support Drive

 Select the Event to see more information.

-Comments will list onsite contacts, parking information, rally points, and anything else we can tell you.
+Comments will list onsite contacts, parking information, rally points, COVID protocols, and anything else we can tell you.

 View Calls will show you everyone else on the call you have been offered.
 Personal opinion, not my favorite layout.
 The relevant information is there.
 We have inquired about sorting options.
 There is a different view for Stewards that will be covered in a different tutorial.